 Kids love the thrill of chasing bubbles around the garden or playground.
 This activity doesn’t have to be reserved for only toddlers.

 Make a game out of it and see how many bubbles your kids can pop each time you blow out a set.
 This is excellent for practising eye-hand coordination.

 If you are playing with a few children, make a rule that each child must catch one bubble and two children can’t touch the same bubble.

 This will work the reflexes and teach children to make quick decisions and move their bodies through space carefully.

-As you can see, finding ideas for movement does not have to be complicated.
+As you can see, finding ideas for movement activities for kids does not have to be complicated.

 Simply use your imagination and whatever objects and tools you have lying around and create a quick, basic game.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!